How To Become A Successful Gardener

 Before you break any ground with your new spade, be clear what it is you want from your garden or backyard.
 Do you want to achieve a perfect lawn, a few pots or a nice place to sit out or do you have big ideas for borders, beddings and water features?
 Or are vegetables and fruit crops all part of your grand plan?

-Before you head to the garden center, take a little time to sketch the draft layout, so you have an idea of what can go where and what you can realistically achieve in the space you have.
+Before you head to the garden center, take a little time to sketch the draft layout, so you have an idea of what can go where, if you need additional plant stands, and what you can realistically achieve in the space you have.

 3. Create great soil